txt/fse16/doc/talk1.md

 _Science_ is about making and maintaining and monitoring our best current guesses about X,Y,Z...

 - "All models are wrong, but some are useful." -- George Box

--  Sure, data supports many models, many "truths"
+Sure, data supports many models, many "truths".

 - But there are lot more "wrongs" that are not supported in any data set
-- It is the grease beneath the wheels of insight
+- Science is the grease beneath the wheels of insight
-      - The tool that drives us to being probably more right-er than wrong-er
+      - Science is the tool that drives us to being probably more right-er than wrong-er
 - And the most important moment in science is not "Eureka!" but "huh, that's odd".

 FYI: most "scientific" papers are a post-hoc rationalization of an essentially random process.